Fraction Calculator

 What can I use the Fraction Calculator for?

-Use it to add, subtract, multiply, divide, simplify, and convert fractions.
-It works with simple fractions, improper fractions, and mixed numbers.
+Use it to add, subtract, multiply, divide, simplify, and compare fractions.
+It works with simple fractions, improper fractions, mixed numbers, and negative values.

 Does the calculator simplify fractions automatically?

 Yes.
-Results are reduced to lowest terms, and the page also shows an improper fraction, a mixed-number form, and a decimal value.
+The result is reduced to lowest terms, and the page also shows an improper fraction, a mixed-number form, and a decimal value.

 How does dividing fractions work?